segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/salesforce/index.md

 If you've added and selected custom fields to an existing collection and would not like to use `SystemModstamp` to bring in historical data, [contact Segment Support](https://segment.com/help/contact/){:target="_blank"} to configure them to sync.
 You do not need to include the field names.

 ## Version upgrade changes
 On March 25, 2024, Segment will upgrade the Salesforce source integration from version 39.0 to Salesforce's latest API version 58.0.
-With the upgrade, there are [deleted fields](#deleted-fields) as well as [added fields](#added-fields).
+With the upgrade, there are [deleted fields](#deleted-fields) and [added fields](#added-fields).

 > info ""
 > All new Salesforce sources created on or after March 25, 2024 will use version 58.0.